 Your Summer Cabin Stay

-Renting one of our many cabins in North Georgia is a great choice year round, but the summer months offer guests a truly beautiful stay.
-Whether you are hoping to steal off for a quick weekend getaway, or are planning a week-long trip, you'll find that it's easy to plan your dream vacation on a budget that you can afford.
+Renting one of our many cabins in north Georgia is a great choice year-round, but the summer months offer guests a lovely stay.
+Whether you want to steal away for a quick weekend getaway, or a week-long trip, it's easy to plan your dream vacation on an affordable budget.

-You're hanging around in your mountain cabin and the kids are playing pool, walking the trails, hanging out on the playground, and roasting marshmallows at the campfire.
+Imagine yourself relaxing in your mountain cabin.
+The kids are playing pool, walking the trails, laughing outside on the playground, and at night you all roast marshmallows together around the campfire.

 These folks may try blazing their own trail in the forest surrounding their cabin, birding, stargazing, looking for frogs and toads with their children in their own private creek, trading campfire stories around their fire pit, and more.
 At the same time, city slickers who are more accustomed to the finer things in life will find themselves well taken care of.

-In addition to all of the standard creature comforts, the cabins provide a number of luxurious amenities like fireplaces, private hot tubs, Jacuzzi baths, flat panel TVs, high-speed internet access, game rooms, and more.
+In addition to all of the standard creature comforts, the cabins provide several luxurious amenities like fireplaces, private hot tubs, Jacuzzi baths, flat-panel TVs, high-speed internet access, game rooms, and more.
 You'll feel like you're in a resort - not a cabin.

 So - what to do next?
-Explore Helen, GA, of course.
-Check out the following ideas for things to do in the spring.
+Explore Helen, Georgia, of course.
+Check out the following ideas for things to do in the summer.

 Summer Things To Do

 Regardless of your preferences, there are plenty of things for all personality types to enjoy doing and seeing.

 For those who love to breathe in that fresh mountain air and be surrounded by the great outdoors, there is a never-ending supply of things to do around the mountains in Georgia.
 For starters, you may want to go hiking.
 Unicoi State Park, Smithgall Woods State Park, Brasstown Bald, and several other nearby locations offer a wide variety of hiking trails at various skill levels.